Opinion | How low will the GOP go in taking on Ketanji Brown Jackson? Josh Hawley lets us know.

 Count two against Jackson is her work on the U.S. Sentencing Commission.
 “It gets worse,” Hawley tweeted.
 “As a member of the U.S. Sentencing Commission, Judge Jackson advocated for drastic change in how the law treats sex offenders by eliminating the existing mandatory minimum sentences for child porn.”

 This is cleverly phrased.
 Jackson didn’t argue for eliminating mandatory minimum sentences for child porn.
-She — and all the other members of the Sentencing Commission, Republican and Democrat — said that the mandatory minimum for receiving child porn should be reviewed, hardly a “drastic change.”
+She — and all the other members of the Sentencing Commission, Republican and Democratic — said that the mandatory minimum for receiving child porn should be reviewed, hardly a “drastic change.”

 The law distinguishes between possession of child pornography (no mandatory minimum) and receipt of child pornography (five-year minimum).
 That makes no sense in the current technological universe, in which possession almost always involves receipt, through the Internet.